Beaverton Marsh Preserve

 A peaceful wetland sanctuary rich in wildlife, wildflowers, and forested trails!

-A recent addition to the preserve, the Redtail Trail is a half-mile gravel loop that connects directly to John O. Linde Community Park via a 72-foot boardwalk.
-This scenic path offers valley views and convenient access from Friday Harbor—perfect for a quick nature escape without the need for a car.
-It marks the first phase of a long-term effort to connect the island’s trail systems more closely with town.
+A recent addition to the preserve, the Redtail Trail, is a half-mile gravel loop that connects directly to John O. Linde Community Park via a 72-foot boardwalk.
+This scenic route offers sweeping valley views and provides convenient, car-free access from Friday Harbor.
+It also marks the beginning of a broader effort to link San Juan Island’s trail systems more closely with town.

 Trail Details